Aegon IV Targaryen

 Eventually Baelor starved himself to death during one of his pious fasts and Viserys only ruled for a single year before passing himself, so the throne passed to Aegon, Fourth of His Name.

-Aegon IV is generally considered to be one of the worst kings in the history of Westeros, and is dubbed 'Aegon the Unworthy' in history texts.
+Aegon IV is generally considered to be one of the worst kings in the history of Westeros, and is dubbed 'Aegon the Unworthy' in the face of his excess and misrule.
 Aegon's behavior caused great strife at court, especially with his brother Aemon, who was then the Lord Commander of the Kingsguard, and his son Daeron.

 He was a decadent, corrupt ruler who indulged his passions and whims at every opportunity.
 Being attractive, he was popular with women both highborn and lowborn.
 He had as many as nine mistresses and many bastards.
 Supposedly, he had any woman he wanted whether they were married or not.
 People often joked that the Targaryen words might be "Fire and Blood" but Aegon IV's motto was "Wash her and bring her to my bed."